 The first par-5 follows which at some courses would be considered quite long at 562 yards off the whites.
 It’s not the longest hole at Cotswold Hills, however!

-All but the longest hitters are going to need three shots to reach this hole.
+All but the longest hitters will need three shots to reach this hole.
 You are advised to lay up short of the fairway bunker with your second.
 Turn slightly to the right and uphill with your approach to a green set above you.

 Six starts you back towards the clubhouse with one of the straighter holes up a slight hill.
-With just a small bunker troubling you on the left although trees will be a problem if you do miss the fairway.
+With just a small bunker troubling you on the left, trees will be a problem if you miss the fairway.